 Assistant Leader (LYC West)

-Stella is a member of LYC Chamber Choir and is looking forward to joining the LYC staff team as an assistant leader for LYC West.
+Stella is a former member of LYC Chamber Choir and joined the LYC staff team in September 2021 as an assistant leader for LYC West.

 She graduated with a degree in Music from Royal Holloway University where she sang with the Royal Holloway Founders Choir and helped to run the Holloway Notes Choir for adults with learning disabilities.
 Since graduating in 2020, Stella has worked as an administrator for The Military Wives Choirs, London Youth Choirs and The Include Choir.
 She now works as Event Coordinator at the Royal College of Music.

 Tristan is an LYC alumnus, a Choral Conducting student at the Royal Academy of Music, and a recent graduate of Oxford University.
 He runs several choirs, including the Elysium Consort, and is determined to provide opportunities to musicians of all backgrounds.
 He recently set up a Children’s Choir at St Luke’s, Woodside, and is Director of Music at St Mary’s, Merton Park.
 He has led singing workshops in the UK and abroad for children and adults alike.